 The precision with which these drivers know the Nordschleife, and the ferociousness of the bumps and undulations of the Green Hell on your body when riding in a Ring Taxi will be a mindblowing (and probably stomach-churning) experience.

 Sadly, gone are the days of the official BMW M5 Ring taxi.
 Now there’s a number of different companies licensed by the Nurburgring to offer passenger laps in various cars.
-We will list each of these companies and their respective Nurburgring taxi lap costs in this article.
+Below I’ve listed each of these companies and their respective Nurburgring taxi lap costs in this article.